 - not normally exceed 50% of the total available marks for the assessment

-- take account of any reduction in marks already imposed through standard marking processes, and
+- take account of any reduction in marks (related to the misconduct) imposed through standard marking processes, and

 - not penalise the student beyond removing any advantage gained from the misconduct.